 United Kingdom and Ireland

-- Stoney Cove, England – Located in Leicestershire, in the UK midlands, Stoney Cove has become the busiest inland dive site in the country.
-And with good reason, this flooded quarry offers something for divers of all levels and is a favorite dive-training site.
-Pike and perch head the aquatic life cast and there are enough underwater features to keep divers coming back time and again.
+- Stoney Cove, England – Located in Leicestershire, in the UK midlands, Stoney Cove is the busiest inland dive site in the country and with good reason.
+This flooded quarry offers something for divers of all levels and is a favorite dive-training site.
+Freshwater fish such as pike and perch head the aquatic cast and there are enough underwater features to keep divers coming back time and again.

 - Cornwall, England – In Cornwall, on the Lizard Peninsula at Porthkerris, there's some excellent shore diving.
 Sheltered from the prevailing southwesterly winds, a handy beach entry gives access to a rocky reef close to shore.
 Invertebrates, including tube worms, anemones and sea urchins colonize the hard substrate, but keep your eyes open as encounters with basking sharks and pods of dolphins are a real possibility.